laserpants/mbs/README.md

 ![mbs](https://github.com/laserpants/mbs/blob/master/mbs.gif)

-By default, the command will exit once this limit is reached, or if the connection is lost.
+The network interface to monitor can be set explicitly; e.g., `mbs -a 250M wlan0`.
+By default, the command will exit once the usage limit is reached, or if the connection is lost.
 Use the `--keep-running` flag to modify this behavior.

 ```